BuzzyAxolotls/MCWine/README.md

 ### Additional thanks to

-- LoganDark for telling me how to [resolve](https://github.com/LoganDark/fabric-branding/issues/1) the version string issue for "vanilla" context in F3 screen.
+- LoganDark for telling me how to [resolve](https://github.com/LoganDark/fabric-branding/issues/1) the version string issue for "vanilla" context in F3 screen,
+- [Vanilla Tweaks](https://vanillatweaks.net/picker/resource-packs) for making the "Default+" resource pack possible.

 ### Found a bug/issue via MCWine (Mods only)?